 History, tourist information, and nearby accommodation

 HERITAGE HIGHLIGHTS: Wonderful medieval Doom paintings

 A small country church near Stow on the Wold, famous for its superb medieval 'Doom' wall painting, possibly the largest such medieval painting in the country.

 About the church

 The church of St Nicholas is located at the end of a small lane some 1/4 mile from the centre of Lower Oddington village.
-The church is composed of a very high, flat-ceilinged nave, a large south aisle, south chapel and porch, and central tower.
+The church is composed of a very high, flat-ceilinged nave, a large south aisle, a south chapel and porch, and a central tower.
 It originally had a north door as well, but this has been partially bricked up to form a window.
-The church was begun some time in the 12th century, and is very simply adorned, with a three-arch nave arcade and Early English chancel arch.
+The church was begun sometime in the 12th century and is very simply adorned, with a three-arch nave arcade and Early English chancel arch.

 The Doom Painting

 St Nicholas is a very attractive church in a lovely rural setting, but there is nothing strikingly compelling about the exterior architecture to attract visitors (unless you are a real medieval church fanatic, as I am!).
 But as soon as you enter the church, you see the real reason why it is worth making a special trip to Oddington.
 Against the north wall of the nave is a superb medieval wall painting, perhaps the largest 'Doom' painting in Britain.

 Medieval churches were generally brightly painted, adorned with colourful images that were used as a way to communicate religious ideas to a largely illiterate population.
 The Biblical 'Last Judgement', or 'Doom', was a popular subject for wall paintings.